RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 https://github.com/RoadieHQ/*/blob/-/.roadie/*.yaml
 ```

-In this example, Roadie will load any `.yaml` file inside a root level `.roadie` folder from the default branch when it gets added/removed from any repo in the RoadieHQ organization
+In this example, Roadie will load any `.yaml` file inside a root level `.roadie` folder from the default branch when it gets added/removed from any repo in the RoadieHQ organization.

 ## Confirming it worked